Tasmanian Renewable Hydrogen Industry Development Funding Program

 The Tasmanian Government is highly supportive of the development of a renewable hydrogen industry in Tasmania, both for domestic and export applications, as outlined in the Tasmanian Renewable Hydrogen Action Plan.

-A comprehensive $50 million package of support measures has been established to help activate renewable hydrogen industry development in Tasmania.
+The $50 million Tasmanian Renewable Hydrogen Industry Development Funding Program has been launched to help activate renewable hydrogen industry development in Tasmania.

 The objectives of the funding program are to facilitate the development of a renewable hydrogen industry in Tasmania that:

 - is in accordance with the Tasmanian Renewable Hydrogen Action Plan vision and goals

 - is aligned with an efficient, integrated and coordinated industry development approach

 - will ultimately provide economic, environmental and social benefits for Tasmania.

 - a $20 million Tasmanian Renewable Hydrogen Fund

 - up to $10 million in support services including financial assistance for renewable electricity supply